docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 **Description**

-Specifies a new player position, in Ticks.
+Specifies a new player position, in Ticks, as a String.

 **Parameters**

-An integer, **newTimeInTicks**.
+A String referenced the **newTimeInTicks**.

 **Returns**